wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/using-the-analytics-dashboard.md

 If you did not try the [service chaining](../../use-cases/tutorials/exposing-several-services-as-a-single-service) tutorial yet:

-1. Download the [pre-packaged project](https://github.com/wso2-docs/WSO2_EI/blob/master/Integration-Tutorial-Artifacts/ExposingSeveralServicesTutorial.zip) for the **service chaining tutorial**.
+1. Download the [pre-packaged project](https://github.com/wso2-docs/WSO2_EI/blob/master/Integration-Tutorial-Artifacts/ExposingSeveralServicesTutorial.zip) for the **service chaining** use case.
 2. [Open WSO2 Integration Studio](../../develop/installing-WSO2-Integration-Studio) and [import the pre-packaged project](../../develop/importing-projects).

 Follow the steps below to enable statistics and tracing for the **REST API** artifact: